 The pushback is not merely about preserving the industrial identity; it stems from a deep-seated apprehension about the unfolding financial narrative.
 With South Bend still tackling the complexity of rezoning and public hearings—a process that may well extend beyond April 2024—the project's proponents seem to be in a precarious position.
 New Day Intake Center's claim of achieving 50% of the necessary funding is viewed with skepticism, especially in light of the fiscal quagmire faced by similar projects like the "Dream Center," whose budget soared from a hopeful $10 million to an overwhelming $27.2 million due to unforeseen enhancements and community-driven changes.

-Caleb Bauer's insights spotlight the unrealistic expectations being set against a backdrop of exorbitant construction expenses.
-A $12-14 million projection for the Motels4Now venture is easily contested when held against the harsh realities of inflating construction costs.
+South Bend's Director of Community Investment, Caleb Bauer's insights spotlight the unrealistic expectations being set against a backdrop of exorbitant construction expenses.
+A projection of $12-14 million for the Motels4Now venture is easily contested when it is held against the harsh realities of inflating construction costs.
 This ill-conceived estimation fails to account for the financial missteps akin to past endeavors, let alone the opaque details concerning the subsequent phases of the Motels4Now initiative.
 It begs the critical question—how much will the taxpayers be responsible for as the expenses inevitably escalate?

 This business community, having already chosen to locate away from downtown's established homeless service providers, is right to question the ramifications of transforming part of their industrious enclave into a center that doesn't align with the existing business DNA.
 With so much at stake, the allure of progress should not outpace the need for practical and transparent considerations, particularly when the economic stability and identity of South Bend's industrious park hang in the balance.